-What should I avoid?
+What should I avoid while using Mirena?

-Avoid having more than one sexual partner.
-Mirena can increase your risk of developing a serious pelvic infection, which is often caused by sexually transmitted disease.
+Avoid having more than one sex partner.
+The IUD can increase your risk of developing a serious pelvic infection, which is often caused by sexually transmitted disease.
 Mirena will not protect you from sexually transmitted diseases, including HIV and AIDS.
-Using a condom is the only way to help protect yourself from these diseases.
+Using a condom may help protect yourself from these diseases.

 Mirena side effects

 Get emergency medical help if you have severe pain in your lower stomach or side.
 This could be a sign of a tubal pregnancy.

-The Mirena intrauterine device may become embedded into the wall of the uterus, or may perforate (form a hole) in the uterus.
+The IUD may become embedded into the wall of the uterus, or may perforate (form a hole) in the uterus.
 If this occurs, the device may no longer prevent pregnancy, or it may move outside the uterus and cause scarring, infection, or damage to other organs.
 Your doctor may need to surgically remove the device.

 Call your doctor at once if you have:

-severe cramps or pelvic pain;
+severe cramps or pelvic pain, pain during sexual intercourse;

 extreme dizziness or light-headed feeling;